The Division of Student Affairs is committed to sustainability in order to meet present needs without compromising the ability to meet future needs.

 The Division of Student Affairs participates in the Green Office program!

-The Office of the Vice President for Student Affairs is currently certified at the Golf Office Silver Level!
+The Office of the Vice President for Student Affairs is currently certified at the Green Office GOLD Level!

 We are proud of the many departments and units within the Division of Student Affairs who are participating in the Green Office Program.